Nebraska Lease Agreement Templates (6)

 Required Disclosures (2)

-Identity (§ 76-1417) – The landlord must disclose in their contract all persons allowed to enter the premises in addition to an official address for notices.
+1. Identity – The landlord must disclose in their contract all persons allowed to enter the premises, as well as an official address for notices.[1]

-Lead-Based Paint Disclosure – Per federal law, all landlords/managers of residential units constructed before 1978 must inform their tenants with this document of the hazardous material located within the layers of paint.
-Any chipping or falling paint must be reported by the tenant to the landlord/manager.
+2. Lead-Based Paint Disclosure – Per federal law, all landlords/managers of residential units constructed before 1978 must inform their tenants of the hazardous material located within the layers of paint.

 Security Deposits

-Maximum Penalty – There is no law or statute regarding late fees in Nebraska.
-If a late fee is charged to the tenant, it must be mentioned in the lease.
+Maximum Late Fee – There is no law or statute regarding late fees in Nebraska.
+However, if the landlord charges a fee for the late payment of rent, it must be mentioned in the lease.

 Right to Enter (Landlord)